-In the Excel tutorial you will teach yourself how to calculate standard error and how to insert the standard error in the charts.
+In an Excel tutorial, you will learn how to calculate standard error and insert standard error into charts.

-Standard error formula is easy to calculate.
+The standard error formula is easy to calculate.
 The only problem is that there is no dedicated Excel function to calculate standard error.
-That's why you need this article to get to know how to calculate standard error step by step and what kind of data you would need.
+Therefore, you need this article to learn how to calculate the standard error step by step and what data you need.

 Standard error is one of the important statistical indicators.
 You can use this indicator to determine the heterogeneity of a sample.
 This is also very important in forecasting.

 There are doubts about the accuracy of the statistics – even when following procedures and using efficient testing equipment.
-In Excel, there are statistical formulas that we can use to calculate uncertainty.
-Standard error will help with that.
+There are statistical formulas in Excel that we can use to calculate the uncertainty.
+The standard error will help.

 Standard error example

-The idea of a standard error is very theoretical.
-To better understand this measure, it is necessary to refer to the theory of parameter estimation.
-To better illustrate the phenomenon described let's see an example.
+The idea of standard error is very theoretical.
+To better understand this measure, see the parameter estimation theory.
+To better illustrate the phenomenon described, let's look at an example.

-The mean of the sample (your team) is an estimator (approximation) of the real value in the population.
+The mean of the sample (your team) is an estimator (approximation) of the real value in the population (an entire company).
 If you decided to measure the average height in other teams you would have receive an average score for each test (for each study).
 Each time, this result would be an "approximation" of the real average height.

 A standard error is a measure of the variation of these averages from measures in teams.
-The more measurements you take, the more accurate the result you get.
-Also standard error will decrease.
+The more measurements you take, the more accurate your result will be.
+Standard error will also be reduced.